Our Story

 Our Framework

 In collaboration with adult writers, artists, and mentors, Deep youth learn how to tell their stories powerfully, celebrate their neighborhoods, elevate Savannah’s forgotten narratives, and find their place in history and current events.
 When this happens, they gain agency as learners, artists, and community leaders able to speak out on the issues affecting them and their families.
-And in collaboration with Deep’s youth leaders, adults in their village learn how to step back, listen, and work from the healing-centered paradigm when supporting young people.

 Vision: The Change We See